 All events are free to all student attendees.

 Is food provided?
 What about dietary restrictions?

 Food is provided at all campus events, and dietary restrictions of any kind can be met if they are detailed when you RSVP for the event.

 There is handicap access to all buildings used for our events.

 What should I bring?

-Bring your current drafts!
+For Scholarship Saturday and Admissions Workshop Weekend, bring your current drafts!
 If you have already worked on a personal statement or application, bring that with you on paper, on a USB drive, or by emailing it to yourself.
 You should bring a laptop if possible, and any documents that will be helpful in drafting your applications.

 What if I can’t make the whole event?